Updated April 2021.

 - Fire Extinguisher Use Poster — SafetyBanners.org

-If workers make the slightest mistake while working in a confined space, they can find themselves in a life and death situation.
-In 2015 alone, there were 136 workplace fatalities associated with confined spaces in the United States.
+If workers make the slightest mistake while working in a confined space, they can find themselves in a life-and-death situation.
+Between 2011 and 2018, 1,030 workers died from occupational injuries involving a confined space, according to the U.S. Bureau of Labor Statistics.

-Given the riskiness of working in a confined space, a quick refresher on the subject now and again can keep best practices and critical safety precautions on top of mind.
+Given the riskiness of working in a confined space, a quick, periodic refresher on the subject can keep best practices and critical safety precautions top of mind.

 Equipment maintenance and calibration